tunalagoona/postgres-playground/deadlocks.md

       <td></td>
       <td>
         <pre>
-psql> UPDATE kids SET age=5 WHERE name='Ann';
+psql> UPDATE kids SET age=5 WHERE name='Ann';<br/>
 ERROR:  deadlock detected
-DETAIL:  Process 37184 waits for ShareLock <br/>
+DETAIL:  Process 37184 waits for ShareLock
-on transaction 17500; blocked by process 37281.<br/>
+on transaction 17500; blocked by process 37281.
-Process 37281 waits for ShareLock on transaction 17501; <br/>
+Process 37281 waits for ShareLock
-blocked by process 37184.
+on transaction 17501; blocked by process 37184.
         </pre>
         <i>Circular wait situation: Postgres automatically detects <br/>
-        deadlocks and resolves them by aborting one of transactions, <br/>
+        deadlocks and resolves them by aborting one<br/>
-        allowing the other to complete. </i>
+        of transactions, allowing the other to complete. </i>
       </td>
     </tr>
     <tr>